 This season he performed the Bach B minor Mass with the American Classical Orchestra (NYC) at Lincoln Center; and St. Matthew Passion the American Bach Soloists (San Francisco).
 He appeared with Boston Early Music Festival in works of Monteverdi: Il Ritorno d’Ulisse, Vespers of 1610, and L’Orfeo.
 With Emmanuel Music he sang the role of Belmonte in Mozart’s Abduction from the Seraglio.
 He is a regular in Emmanuel’s Bach ongoing cantata series; and with them he has also appeared in John Harbison’s The Great Gatsby; as the Evangelist in the Bach Passions; and in Stravinsky’s Rake’s Progress, Mozart’s Magic Flute, and Handel’s Ariodante.

 In recent years he has also sung with the Portland Baroque Orchestra; the National Chorale, Bach Choir of Bethlehem, Handel and Haydn Society, Boston Baroque, Charlotte Symphony, Berkshire Choral Festival, Pittsburgh Bach and Baroque.

 He is adept in contemporary music: He appeared in the world premiere of Osvaldo Golijov’s Ainadamar starring Dawn Upshaw; premiered Rodney Lister’s chamber song cycle Friendly Fire with Collage New Music; appeared with Boston Modern Orchestra Project in Thomson’s Four Saints in Three Acts; and is on a Naxos CD of Scott Wheeler’s Construction of Boston.

 His studies have been at Tanglewood, Indiana University, and Oberlin College.
-He is originally from Troy NY.
-His website is at charlesblandy.com
+He is originally from Troy, NY.
+His website is www.charlesblandy.com